 And while the cocktail at this restaurant was acceptable, it wasn’t the best Old Fashioned I’ve ever had.
 I turned to Christopher and told him that I was soooo going to make an Old Fashioned cocktail recipe for the blog!
 He smiled proudly at me.
 Or maybe he was just checking out the reflection of his teeth in my glasses.
 I will never know.

-The Ingredients for the Old Fashioned Cocktail Recipe and the Mixing
+The Ingredients for the Classic Old Fashioned Cocktail and the Mixing

 We have bourbon, glorious maraschino cherries, an orange, water, sugar, a glass and a muddler.